TrapntDusty/mitzobot/README.md

 ## A Minecraft - Discord Management Bot

-### Mitzo Bot its a spanish project for a Server that replicated the Autonomous University of Nuevo Leon in Mexico
+### Mitzo Bot its a spanish project for a Server that replicated the Autonomous University of Nuevo Leon Mexico in Minecraft

 <p align="center">
     This is a Discord bot that has